Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Proposed Approach

-With the adaptive-fidelity models introduced, the following section will explain the details of the proposed Adaptive-model TO and its NLP formulation.
+With the variable-fidelity models introduced, the following section will explain the details of the proposed variable-model TO and its NLP formulation.

-The Adaptive-model TO serves as a trajectory generator for bipedal jumping and landing motions.
-The information taken from the environment or specified by the users is used as the inputs to the TO, in terms of jump distance, obstacle height, and desired landing location to describe the jumping tasks.
-The TO is carefully designed to reflect the model fidelity requirements at different jumping phases.
-The Adaptive-model TO is formulated as a direct collocation TO problem and is efficiently solved as an NLP problem with constraints reflecting its adaptive-model dynamics and sampling rates.
+The Variable-model TO functions as an online trajectory planner for bipedal jumping and landing, using inputs such as jump distance, obstacle height, and landing location.
+It adapts model fidelity and trajectory resolution for each jumping phase and is formulated as a direct collocation TO problem solvable with an NLP solver.

 The optimization variables chosen in this TO are,